© 2021 Think Social Publishing, Inc.

 - DOs and DON’Ts for Working with Students in Social Thinking Groups

 We also have an array of Superflex-related visual and learning tools including posters, cards, and games that support teaching the curriculum.
 It’s always helpful to extend learning through other modes of instruction.
-Superflex: My Hero Inside is our latest addition: a music CD with 13 songs that help kids learn more about their superhero and using strategies to defeat their Unthinkables.
+Superflex: My Hero Inside is a music CD with 13 songs that help kids learn more about their superhero and using strategies to defeat their Unthinkables* (we are officially changing Unthinkables to UnthinkaBots over the course of 2021-22).

 Social Thinking is a life-long learning process and in teaching it we are building knowledge and understanding in our students over time and through the different materials we offer.
 Our conferences offer our very latest thinking, ideas and strategies – well before they make it into our printed materials.
 We also regularly offer updates to our thinking and methodology in our free newsletter along with instructive articles that will help you better help your students.
 Be sure to sign up for the newsletter to stay informed!